perathambkk/ml-techniques/README.md

 # ml-techniques
-A collection of machine learning codes in python's numpy and tensorflow.
+A collection of machine learning codes in python's numpy.

 ## Techniques
 ### Clustering